alexhowell2a/alexhowell2a.github.io/_pages/about.md

 - GRAV0RTAL is back.
 For realzies this time, I promise (Spoiler, cancelled the same year lmao)
 - 2A Games is renamed to Evo-Catalyst Softworks
-- TheVirus(TM) strikes Romania, antivaxxers are back, woo! (f--k them)
+- TheVirus™ strikes Romania, anti-vaxxers are back, woo! (f--k them)
 - Devlogs 1-2 are released for GRAV0RTAL
 - Released a few soundtracks I sketched for GRAV0RTAL
 - New PC, finally some good effing gaming ensues!
-(HP Compaq 8200 Elite, Intel Core i7-2600 vPro, now 9 years old, still holds VERY well, 8GB DDR3, AMD 512MB GPU, soon replaced with NVIDIA GeForce GTX 1650
+(HP Compaq 8200 Elite, Intel Core i7-2600 vPro, now 9 years old, still holds VERY well, 8 GB DDR3, AMD 512 MB GPU, soon replaced with NVIDIA GeForce GTX 1650)
 - New PC's PSU has issues and is replaced, thankfully nothing was lost
-- Added an extra 500GB HDD that's possibly been running for 2+ years and shows signs of failure
+- Added an extra 500 GB HDD that's possibly been running for 2+ years and shows signs of failure
 - Evo-Catalyst Studios is renamed to Vanta Interactive (current name)
 - Project C.U.B.E. is announced - no one seems to care anyway - then a few months later gets silently removed and cancelled
 - GRAV0RTAL gets cancelled 5 days before Christmas.
 Merry Christmas! (or not)